fuzzballb/nd00333-capstone/README.md

 ### Results
-*TODO*: What are the results you got with your automated ML model?
-What were the parameters of the model?
-How could you have improved it?

 the results of the different modals used by automated ML are the following.
-In this case the MaxAbsScaler RandomForest gives the best results.
+In this case the VotingEnsemble gives the highest accuracy (0.8657).

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.
 <screenshot>

 The data provided was balanced, didn't contain missing values and didn't have high cardinality features

+The hyper parameters that where used in this training run where
+iterations: 10,
+primary_metric:  'accuracy'
+n_cross_validations: 5

+These results can be improved by adding more itterations and cross validations to the AutoML method.

 ## Hyperparameter Tuning
-*TODO*: What kind of model did you choose for this experiment and why?
-Give an overview of the types of parameters and their ranges used for the hyperparameter search

 The modal that was used to determain if a client would leave the bank, is a LogisticRegression.
 With Logistic regression the outcome is ether true or false.
 In our case this is exectly what we are trying to predict.

 The strategy used for finding the optimal hyper parameters is RandomParameterSampling.